Getting a spirit venture off the ground requires dedication, vision, and most importantly, financing.

 “There are ways to be involved, even post-acquisition,” says Beebe.
 “Whether it’s marketing, whether it’s production, whether it’s still being the face and founder of the brand.
 There’s many different options that you want to consider as you look to talking with a strategic.”

-An investment is a partnership and the best partnerships evolve when both sides are benefitting from the agreement.
+An investment is more often than not the start of a partnership and the best partnerships evolve when both sides are benefitting from the agreement.
 For this reason, it’s important to do the research to understand what the different types of investors are looking for in an investment.

-For example, Live Oak Bank looks for good character and credit, industry experience, and cash flow.
+Live Oak Bank, for example, looks for good character and credit, industry experience, and cash flow.
 They want to see that you have sufficient working capital, strong leverage, and ensure that your net margins are profitable.
 Having team members with industry experience and experience navigating through downturns will also provide the banks with some confidence.

 “If you’ve made mistakes, tell the banker,” says Clark.
 “That’s what I’m looking for.
 Somebody that’s not afraid to make a mistake, not afraid to admit they made a mistake, and won’t make that mistake again because they learned something from it.”